grafana/tempo-operator/docs/operator/api.md

 <em>(Optional)</em>

 <p>CA is the name of a ConfigMap containing a CA certificate.
-It needs to be in the same namespace as the Tempo custom resource.</p>
+It needs to be in the same namespace as the TempoStack custom resource.</p>

 </td>
 </tr>